MicrosoftDocs/cpp-docs/docs/standard-library/numeric-functions.md

 An input iterator that addresses the last element in the range to be filled.

 *value*<br/>
-The starting value to store in the first element and to successively increment for subsequent elements.
+The starting value to store in the first element and to successively increment for later elements.

 ### Example